trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Monitoring for health is important on all types of load balancing mainly for business continuity.
-Passive checks watches for failed or timed-out connections as they pass through Nginx as requested by a client.
+Passive checks watches for failed or timed-out connections as they pass through NGINX as requested by a client.

   > This functionality is enabled by default but the parameters mentioned here allow you to tweak their behavior.
 Default values are: `max_fails=1` and `fail_timeout=10s`.